 2.3 this non-GSO space station shall comply with the limits contained in Table 21-4, taking into account the provisions in Annex 2 to this Resolution for protection of terrestrial services in the frequency band 27.5-29.5 GHz and shall not cause unacceptable interference to or otherwise impose constraints on the operation or the development of terrestrial services;

 [Alternative 7b5: and in the frequency band 29.5-30 GHz, with respect to the terrestrial service on the territory of administrations listed in footnote No. 5.542, Annex 2 shall also apply;

+Note to be inserted in Annex 4: It is recognized that the power limit contained in Annex 4 consequentially ensure protection of the terrestrials services including terrestrials services on the territory of administrations listed in footnote No. 5.542, in the frequency band 27.5-30 GHz]

+[STOP]

 2.3bis [Option 7c: the requirement to not cause unacceptable interference to terrestrial services shall not release the notifying administration of its obligation as contained in resolves 2.3 above;]

 2.4 [Alternative 7c1: this non-GSO space station shall not cause unacceptable interference to or otherwise impose constraints on the operation or the development of non-GSO FSS systems and shall comply with the provisions contained in Annex 4 to this Resolution;]